 - Use an editorial calendar to keep your blog’s content on track

-- Make use of social media schedulers like Tailwind, Buffer, or Hootsuite
+- Make use of social media schedulers like Tailwind or SocialBee.

 - Invest in a course that will guide you through blogging best practices